-Imagine a TV dinner, baked to a crisp.
+The sky above the spork was the color of a TV dinner, burnt to a crisp.
 Silver foil peeled back by the laser heat of a toaster oven.
 Charred clots of chicken stew, succotash, nameless dessert, further blurred by a microforest of recombinant mold like a diseased painter’s nightmare of verdigris.
 Read More

 We sit and feel Fun City die.
 Two stories above our basement, at street level, something big is stomping apartment pyramids flat.
 We can feel the lives blinking out like smashed bulbs; you don’t need second sight to see through other eyes at a time like this.
 I get flashes of fear and sudden pain, but none last long.
 The paperback drops from my hands, and I blow my candle out.